openlab-at-city-tech/openlab/wp-content/plugins/classic-editor/readme.txt

 By default, this plugin hides all functionality available in the new block editor ("Gutenberg").

 == Changelog ==

+= 1.6.6 =
+* Added fix for selecting/deselecting multiple unwanted categories in WordPress 6.7.1 when clicking on a category checkbox on the old Edit Post screen.

 = 1.6.5 =
 * Added fix for Safari 18 negative horizontal margin on floats.